AhmadHatziq/course-manager/README.md

 After deleting the course, the user will be redirected to the main page, where he can see that the course has now been deleted.

 ![Deleting after](https://raw.githubusercontent.com/AhmadHatziq/cs50x-final-project/master/screenshots/delete_after.PNG)

+# 6. Developer Guide
+The virtual environment is stored in the `envs` folder.

+To activate it, run `conda activate ./envs`, with the terminal being in the directory with the `envs` folder.

+To deactivate it, run `conda deactivate`.

+When the environment is activated, anaconda prompt will change from `(base)` to (`<env-folder-directory>`).